Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Americano on the left. long black on the right.

-You can compare the flavor with French press coffee, which has a stronger flavor because of the brewing technique.
+You can compare the flavor to French press coffee, which has a stronger flavor due to its brewing technique.

 Read along to find a more in-depth explanation of both espresso-based drinks: